starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 ### Vue

-Vue proves the non-hooks dialect.
-A custom directive can:
+Vue proves the non-hooks dialect. `elementResourceDirective` creates a custom directive that can:

 - create a resource scope when `mounted` receives the element;
 - subscribe runtime invalidations with `RUNTIME.subscribe`;